nucypher/nucypher/docs/source/index.rst

 anyone she wants by creating a policy and uploading it to the NuCypher network.

-2. Alice gets information about the group of ``n`` Ursulas associated with the policy, which are nodes on the NuCypher network.
-Each Ursula provides their encrypting key, and Alice creates ``n`` re-encryption key shares (:term:`kFrag`), each of which is encrypted with a different Ursula's encrypting key.
+2. Alice gets information about the group of ``n`` PRE nodes (Ursulas) associated with the policy, which are nodes on the Threshold network providing the PRE service.
+Each Ursula provides their encrypting key, and Alice creates
+``n`` re-encryption key shares (:term:`kFrag`), each of which is encrypted with a different Ursula's encrypting key.
 The Ursulas in the group stand ready to re-encrypt data in exchange for payment in fees and token rewards.
 The list of Ursulas and their associated encrypted re-encryption key shares are stored in a treasure map.
 Alice subsequently encrypts the treasure map for Bob.
-The treasure map provides Bob the requisite information and cryptographic material to successfully request the NuCypher network to re-encrypt the data shared by Alice – such that he can decrypt it with his private key.
+The treasure map provides Bob the requisite information and cryptographic material to successfully request the Threshold Network to re-encrypt the data shared by Alice – such that he can decrypt it with his private key.

 3. Each policy created by Alice has an associated encryption key, which can be used by any entity (Enrico) to encrypt data on Alice's behalf.